select-8/mock-bigthief-htmlsite/README.md

 All links have functioning endpoints.
 The mailing list goes nowhere.

 I used Notion as a project management tool.
 I created a sprint with bite-sized tasks.
-This can be viewed by anyone with an @codeinstitute.net email [here] (https://www.notion.so/liamucmsp/e0125f6404bb4daaa59b5b10da2a7415?v=04742600702b4e64a04207bb24732246).
+This can be viewed by anyone with an @codeinstitute.net email [here](https://www.notion.so/liamucmsp/e0125f6404bb4daaa59b5b10da2a7415?v=04742600702b4e64a04207bb24732246).

 ### Strategy Plane